bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 ![Plex Sample](plex_sample)

-The layout proportions of the theme are based on the [IBM Plex][plex] font family{^\*}.
+The layout proportions of the theme are based on the [IBM Plex][plex] font family^\*^.
 The design is best suited for technical content with mixed sections of text, code, and media.

 The layout is vertically aligned to a **baseline grid**[^1] to introduce a comfortable reading rhythm.
 Horizontally it’s divided into evenly spaced columns—their number grows with the available view-port width.